a trauma informed group practice

 It can be difficult to ask for help in today’s society, and even more difficult to find the best fit in a therapist.
 As a trauma-informed biracial therapist, I strive to create a therapeutic environment that is safe, compassionate, and non-judgmental.
 My clinical background includes work with individuals managing co-occurring disorders, difficulties related to identity (e.g. racial, cultural, gender, spirituality), Anxiety, Depression, Bipolar, ADHD, Autism, Trauma, PTSD, and grief.
 I work with individuals and couples at any point in their lifespan, though my background has primarily focused on young adults and families.

-Katie (she/hers/her) is a licensed clinical social worker (LCSW) who earned her Master’s Degree in Social Work from the University of Chicago.
+Katie (she/they) is a licensed clinical social worker (LCSW) who earned her Master’s Degree in Social Work from the University of Chicago.
 Katie believes it is her role to make therapy a safe, nonjudgmental, and affirming space where she can support her clients on their journey of self-discovery.
 Katie approaches the therapeutic relationship collaboratively, focusing on individual strengths, strengthening personal agency, and providing space for radical acceptance and empathy throughout treatment.
 Katie’s areas of specialty and clinical interests include adolescents, young adults and families, substance use, co-occurring disorders, anger and stress management, anxiety and depression, gender, sexuality, self-esteem, women’s issues, and trauma.

 As a clinician, my intentions and practices are to meet clients exactly where they are at the beginning of their journey with compassion and empathy.
 As we build our therapeutic relationship, in which you feel safe and supported, I hope to facilitate the change you would like to see in your life that promotes greater functioning and satisfaction.
 I strongly believe that each of my clients are an expert in themselves, and thus, I am optimistic that between both of our expertise, we can pinpoint the root of your struggles and collaborate on how you can move forward and thrive.